pet pharmacist

 Reference : AVMA

-Cold Weather Animal Safety
+Mississauga Cold Weather Animal Safety

 You’re probably already aware of the risks posed by warm weather and leaving pets in hot cars, but did you know that cold weather also poses serious threats to your pets’ health?
+For Mississauga Cold Weather Animal Safety the American Veterinary Medical Association (AVMA) recommends the following tips to keep your pets safe during cold weather:

 Know the limits: Just like people, pets’ cold tolerance can vary from pet to pet based on their coat, body fat stores, activity level, and health.
 Be aware of your pet’s tolerance for cold weather, and adjust accordingly.
 You will probably need to shorten your dog’s walks in very cold weather to protect you both from weather-associated health risks.
 Arthritic and elderly pets may have more difficulty walking on snow and ice and may be more prone to slipping and falling.
 Long-haired or thick-coated dogs tend to be more cold-tolerant, but are still at risk in cold weather.
-Short-haired pets feel the cold faster because they have less protection, and short-legged pets may become cold faster because their bellies and bodies are more likely to come into contact with snow-covered ground.
-Pets with diabetes, heart disease, kidney disease, or hormonal imbalances (such as Cushing’s disease) may have a harder time regulating their body temperature, and may be more susceptible to problems from temperature extremes.
+Short-haired pets feel the cold faster because they have less protection.
+Short-legged pets may become cold faster because their bellies and bodies are more likely to come into contact with snow-covered ground.
+Pets with diabetes, heart disease, kidney disease, or hormonal imbalances (such as Cushing’s disease) may have a harder time regulating their body temperature.
+And may be more susceptible to problems from temperature extremes.
 The same goes for very young and very old pets.
 If you need help determining your pet’s temperature limits, consult your veterinarian.

 Provide choices: Just like you, pets prefer comfortable sleeping places and may change their location based on their need for more or less warmth.
 Give them some safe options to allow them to vary their sleeping place to adjust to their needs.